input-output-hk/cardanodocs.com-archived/_docs/technical/plutus/2017-01-01-introduction.md

 ## More Detailed Overview

-The other files in this directory provide a more detailed overview of the grammar, types, and programs of Plutus, including the built-in types and functionality, and should be read before diving into writing programs.
+The other chapters in Plutus section provide a more detailed overview of the grammar, types, and programs of Plutus, including the built-in types and functionality, and should be read before diving into writing programs.
 There's also a demo file, showing the implementation of a number of common functions, to